c) Rights, preferences and restrictions in respect of equity shares issued by the Company

 (c) The Company along with management of Binny Ltd and B&C Mill Ltd had a pending litigation in the Additional Labour Court, Chennai regarding various demands raised by Chennai Perunagar Jananayaka Thozhilalar Sangam (Union) in respect of 22 employees.
 The case is decided in favour of union for 6 out of 10 demands raised.
 The liability of the Company is not ascertained and the Company along with other respondents is prefering an appeal before higher forum and hence no provision is made in the books

-36 The company being the resulting company of demerger scheme of erstwhile Binny Limited, has met the liabilities of the scheme of demerger to fast track the demerger on behalf of binny limited amount to Rs.
+35 The company being the resulting company of demerger scheme of erstwhile Binny Limited, has met the liabilities of the scheme of demerger to fast track the demerger on behalf of binny limited amount to Rs.
 9.73 Crores and the same is recoverable from parent Company (Binny limited ).
-The management has created a provision amounting to Rs.4.63 Crores during the year in the books of accounts.
+The management has made Rs.7.41 Crores as provision in the books of accounts.

 The company is engaged in the business of Trading goods and providing services and therefore, has only one reportable segment in accordance with Ind AS 108 'Operating Segments'.
 The operations of the Company is only within India and accordingly, no disclosure based on geographical location is applicable.